 An Eligible Whistleblower who makes a Whistleblower Disclosure will not be subject to any civil, criminal or administrative liability (including disciplinary action) for making the disclosure.
+However, if the disclosure reveals misconduct on part of the Eligible Whistleblower, this Policy does not grant them immunity from an appropriate disciplinary action.
 No contractual or other remedy may be enforced, and no contractual or other right may be exercised, against them on the basis of the disclosure.